 Put ground cover plants resistant to drought:

-One of the first solutions to consider in combating drought is the use of ground cover plants adapted to arid conditions.
-These plants, such as Artemisia, Lavender, or Sedum, have the ability to thrive with little water .
-They often have thick, waxy leaves that reduce transpiration, preserving their internal moisture .
+One of the first solutions to consider for combating drought is the use of ground cover plants adapted to arid conditions.
+These plants, such as Artemisia, Lavender, or Sedum, have the ability to thrive with little water.
+They often have thick, waxy leaves that reduce transpiration, thus preserving their internal moisture.
+In addition, they provide ground cover that limits water evaporation and prevents weed growth.

 Use mulch from plant waste:

-Also, it conserves moisture by preventing the soil from drying out quickly.
-By using materials such as fallen leaves, grass clippings or wood chips, you will also improve soil structure and promote beneficial microbial life.
+Another effective technique for combating drought is using mulch made from plant waste.
+This method offers several advantages.
+First, mulch reduces water evaporation from the soil by protecting it from direct sunlight.
+Furthermore, it retains moisture, preventing the soil from drying out quickly.
+By using materials such as fallen leaves, grass clippings, or wood chips, you will also improve soil structure and promote beneficial microbial life.

 Install Ollas Jamet: